 404, it is considered to have successfully started and can

 handle additional requests.
-Otherwise, App Engine terminates the instance.
+Otherwise, App Engine terminates the

-instances are restarted only when needed for serving traffic.
+scaling instances are restarted only when needed for serving traffic.

 When App Engine creates a new instance for your application, the instance must first load any libraries and resources required to handle the request.
 This happens during the first request to the instance, called a Loading Request.
 During a loading request, your application undergoes initialization which causes the request to take longer.